-Posted on September 4, 2010 by Gregory West
+Posted on September 4, 2010 by Greg West

 We have all pushed the SEND button in our email client program and immediately yelled: “NO, STOP”.
 But of course the email just kept on processing out to that person who is going to be really upset now.